Xiaomeng-He/I3SP/README.md

 - **`4_SEP_XGBoost/`**
   Contains scripts for creating both trace-based and integrated SEP-XGBoost models:
-  - `SEP_XGBoost_pipeline`: Trains two separate XGBoost models—one for predicting the next activity label and another for the next timestamp.
+  - `SEP_XGBoost_pipeline.ipynb`: Trains two separate XGBoost models—one for predicting the next activity label and another for the next timestamp.
 It then iteratively generates suffixes using the trained models and evaluates their performance.

 - **`next_event_prediction_metrics.md`**
   Documents the performance metrics of SEP-LSTM and SEP-XGBoost for two supplementary prediction tasks: